 Make sure you check out my latest Strawberry Blonde post, for my current (and all-time favorite) formula.

-If it’s your first time going strawberry blonde, I highly recommend going to a professional colorist.
-From there, you can touch up your own roots, but you’ll have a good base.
+If it’s your first time going strawberry blonde and you are either dark brown or platinum blonde, I highly recommend going to a professional colorist, who can color correct the dyed hair.
+From there, you can touch up your own roots going forward, but you’ll have a good base.
+For golden blondes, this post on transitioning from darker blonde to strawberry blonde hair might be helpful.

 I used to set the timer for 40 minutes after I’d finished applying the color (30 minutes if you have no greys, 40 if you do), then for the last 10 minutes I’d pull the color through the ends.
 It was coming out a bit brassy though.
 So now, when I do my own color, I set the timer from the second I start putting the color on my hair and work fast to get the color applied.
 Then as soon as the timer goes off at 40 minutes, I’m in the shower rinsing the dye out.